Command line basics

 - Terminus is a fun game designed to get you comfortable navigating the command line

-- OverTheWire is another game designed to tech you command line tools through the lense of a ‘hacker’
+- OverTheWire is another game designed to teach you command line tools through the lens of a ‘hacker’

 - vimtutor can be used to learn